DBA Registration of Your Business

-Register to do Business in another state.
-A dba (Also known as “Doing Business As” or a “Fictitious Name”) is a business that is not separate from its owner, just a different name that the business operates under.
-How to get Started: DBA’s are typically filed at the County Clerk’s office or at the State level.
+Register to do business in another name, other than your corporation, LLC, or trust name.
+This is also referred to as “Doing Business As” or a “Fictitious name”.
+The DBA is typically filed at the County Clerk’s office or at the state level.
 Getting a DBA or FBN can be a complicated task.
-There are thousands of counties in the United States and each has its own particular filing requirements.
-Some jurisdictions require a separate publishing in a newspaper that notifies the public of your intent to “do business as” another name.
+There are thousands of counties in the United States, and each has its own filing requirements.
+Some jurisdictions require separate publishing in a newspaper that notifies the public of your intent to “do business as” another name.

 Do I Need a DBA?

-- open a company bank account to accept payments made to “JD Enterprises”.
+- open a company bank account to accept payments made to “JD Enterprises” and

 - Establish a professional image in that name.

 If your business is already set up as a corporation or an LLC, and you want to do business under a different name than your existing corporate or LLC name, you will need to file a DBA.
 Example: Acacia Business Solutions is a dba of Acacia corporate Management, LLC.

 - Complete the online order form or call a Specialist at 775-841-1876.
 Our hours of operation are Monday – Friday from 8 a.m. to 5 p.m.
 Pacific Standard Time.

 - Sign our contract and complete invoiced payment online or by phone. $250.00 service fee plus $100.00 estimated, state filing fee: total $350.00.
 State or country fees and any required publication (if applicable) is/are not included in the service fee and required to be paid.

 - Send the name of the state you are doing business in, and copies of your corporate records, and the fictitious name you want to use; provide two names in case one is taken.